flutter/flutter/sky/packages/sky/lib/README.md

 ([base/debug.dart](base/debug.dart)), and task scheduling ([base/scheduler.dart](base/scheduler.dart)).

-Above this are the files in the [painting/](painting/) directory, which provide APIs related to drawing graphics, and in the [animation/](animation/) directory, which provide core primitives for animating values.
+Above this are the files in the [animation/](animation/) directory, which provide core primitives for animating values.

+The next layer consists of the files in the [painting/](painting/) directory, which provide APIs related to drawing graphics.
+Some of the code here uses the [animation/](animation/) utilities mentioned above.

 Layout primitives are provided in the next layer, found in the [rendering/](rendering/) directory.
 They use ```dart:sky``` and the